 To create this theme using shapefiles or personal geodatabase feature classes, join SOILS_POLY to SOILS_POLY_MAPUNIT on the MUKEY field and display on FARMLNDCL.

-All Areas Are Prime Farmland Land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops, and is also available for these uses (the land could be cropland, pastureland, rangeland, forest land, or other land, but not urban built-up land or water).
-Farmland of Unique Importance Land other than prime farmland that is used for the production of specific high value food and fiber crops.
-Examples of such crops are citrus, tree nuts, olives, cranberries, fruit, and vegetables.
+Prime Farmland Land that has the best combination of physical and chemical characteristics for economically producing sustained high yields of food, feed, forage, fiber, and oilseed crops, when treated and managed according to acceptable farming methods.
+Farmland of Unique Importance Land other than prime farmland or farmland of statewide importance that might be used for the production of specific high value food and fiber crops.
+Examples of such crops are tree nuts, cranberries, fruit, and vegetables.
+In Massachusetts, Unique soils are confined to mucks, peats, and coarse sands.
+Cranberries are the primary commercial crop grown on these soils.
+The presence of other crops on these soils is usually, possibly always, limited to small, incidental areas.
 Farmland of Statewide Importance

 This is land, in addition to prime and unique farmlands, that is of statewide importance for the production of food, feed, fiber, forage, and oil seed crops, as determined by the appropriate state agency or agencies.
 Generally, these include lands that are nearly prime farmland and that economically produce high yields of crops when treated and managed according to acceptable farming methods.